SGMartin/TCGAspot/README.md

 | seaborn | 0.9.0 | Python package: graphics library |
 | snakemake | 5.4 | Python based workflow manager |

-**Only Python 3 and snakemake need to be installed**.
+The above table is a glossary of all required packages.
+However, you do not have to manually install all of them by yourself! **Only Python 3 and snakemake need to be installed**.
 Remaining dependencies can be managed either by:

 - Running the pipeline letting snakemake handle dependencies using a conda directive (**RECOMMENDED**):